vsugrob/verdaccio-plugin-delay-filter/README.md

 # verdaccio-plugin-delay-filter

-> **⚠️ Warning:** this plugin works reliably only with Verdaccio 6.2.0.
-In some of the earlier versions it won't load.
-In the 8.0.0-next-8.23 version of Verdaccio filtering is not consistent and it will not shield you against unwanted packages!
-Please use Verdaccio 6.2.0 if you want filtering to be applied correctly.
+> **⚠️ Warning:** this plugin works reliably only with Verdaccio starting from version 6.2.0.
+In some of the earlier versions it won't load or might provide inconsistent results across requests.

 Plugin for filtering packages and their versions with security purposes.
 It allows you to make Verdaccio block: